lapinek/java-rcs-developer/README.developing-scripted-connectors.md

 [rcs] TEST
 ```

-To outline string values in the content of an object, you can use its [.inspect()](https://docs.groovy-lang.org/latest/html/groovy-jdk/java/lang/Object.html#inspect()) method in Groovy.
+To outline string values in the printed out content of an object, you can use [inspect()](https://docs.groovy-lang.org/latest/html/groovy-jdk/java/lang/Object.html#inspect()) method in Groovy.

 For example: